maichmueller/scmodels/README.md

 ### 2-Tuple: Assignments via SymPy parsing

-To refer to SymPy's string parsing capability (this includes numpy functions) provide a dict entry with a 2-tuple as value of the form:
+To refer to SymPy's string parsing capability (this includes numpy functions) provide a dict entry with a 2-tuples as values of the form:

-`'var': ('assignment string', noise)`
+`'var': ('assignment name string', noise)`